jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 vloating point move of double to two scalar (`vmov.64 r0,r1, d0`) has 1 cycle latency into EX3 (2 into EX2, 3 into EX1)

 - can move from destination of immediately preceeding vector instruction
-- can't be overlpped with vector load/store (unlike "proper" moves)
+- can't be overlpped with preceeding vector load/store (unlike "proper" moves)
 - can't use odd `d` registers if overlapping with previous vector insn

 (there might be some anomalies still)